U.S. Gulf Coast residents flee 'extremely dangerous' Hurricane Ida - Up News Info

 POWER OUTAGES EXPECTED

-Utilities were bringing in extra crews and equipment to deal with expected power losses from the storm.
+Utilities were bringing in extra crews and equipment to deal with expected power losses.
 Hundreds of thousands of homes could fall dark as Ida’s strong winds carry well into Louisiana and as far east at Mobile, Alabama, said DTN’s Foerster.

-Lifelong Gulf resident Hailey DeLaune, 29, told Reuters she and her fiance spent Friday evening boarding up the windows of his house in Gulfport, Mississippi, and gathering provisions to ride out the storm.
+Biden on Saturday said 500 federal emergency response workers were in Texas and Louisiana to respond to the storm.
+Aid workers have “closely coordinated with the electric utilities to restore power as soon as possible,” Biden said at a briefing with Federal Emergency Management Agency officials.

 Advertisement